byt3bit/byt3bit.github.io/index.md

 ## Contact

-arnab.roy [at] bristol.ac.uk
+arnab.roy [at] aau.at

-University of Bristol
-Merchant Venturers Building
-Woodland Road, BS8 1UB
-United Kingdom
+Alpen-Adria-Universität Klagenfurt
+Austria